TobiasRitschel/hi-solve/README.md

 ## Introduction
 HI-SOLVE implements an iterative high-order numerical method for solving nonlinear algebraic equations in the form

-  f(x) = 0,
+  f(x) = 0.

-which uses higher order derivatives.
 The method is inspired by (and essentially an attempt at generalizing) the iterative methods for solving cubic equations of state described by Olivera-Fuentes (1993).

 The key idea is to truncate the terms in the Taylor expansion of f(x) and approximate the powers in the polynomial.
 As a consequence, the computation of the update in each iteration of numerical method also becomes iterative.

-## Installation
+## Installation (Linux command line)
-This project uses CMake and the installation is standard:
+This project uses CMake and the installation is standard.
+Open a terminal and issue the following commands (one by one).

 ```
-cd <path-to-hi-solve>     # open a terminal and go to the hi-solve directory
+cd <path-to-hi-solve>     # go to the hi-solve directory
 mkdir build               # create a new folder called build
 cd build                  # change the directory to the build folder
 cmake ..                  # create the build system